New Year's Bell

 - What do you know about Balefrost’s hideout?

-- What happens if you ring the belle after New Year’s Eve?
+- What happens if you ring the bell after New Year’s Eve?

 The Path to Balefrost’s Lair.
 The path through the Eastern Grove is cold, icy, dark, and dangerous.

-- Along the way, you get the distinct feeling you’re being watched or followed.
-Maybe you hear crunching branches, or smell something, or just get the sense of being watched.
+- Someone is following the party.
+Maybe they hear crunching branches, or smell something, or just get the sense of being watched.

 Balefrost’s Lair.
 A twisting maze of dirt tunnels built in the root system of the trees.

-- The room begins to freeze, from the outer walls in.
-Players who fail a Dexterity roll become frozen to the ground, and must succeed a Strength roll to break free.
-The frozen ground is slippery.
-Players who fail a Dexterity roll slip, fall, and get hurt.
+- Freeze Trap.
+The room begins to freeze, from the outer walls in.
+If touched by, players become frozen to the ground.
+The frozen ground is slippery, and can cause players to slip and get hurt.

-- On a successful Wisdom Check, players will notice a row of holes bored into some tangled roots along the wall.
+- Arrow Trap.
+Observant players might notice a row of holes bored into some tangled roots along the wall.
 Closer, careful inspection reveals them to be an arrow trap.
 If the players don’t notice them, one arrow per player is launched at the players as they walk by.

-- As the tunnel slowly lowers deeper underground, players come to a 15-20’ tall cliff in front them.
+- Cliff Face.
+As the tunnel slowly lowers deeper underground, players come to a 15-20’ tall cliff in front them.
 It’s face is comprised of rocks, dirt, and loose roots.

-- A wall of ice blocks the path forward.
+- Wall of Ice.
+A wall of ice blocks the path forward.
 Do the players double back and find another way, or break through?

-- The section of tunnel dips down into a flooded passage of ice cold water.
+- Flooded Pasageway.
+The section of tunnel dips down into a flooded passage of ice cold water.
 It’s too dark to see where, or if, it pops back out.

-- The players were being followed… by wolves.
+- Wolves.
+The players were being followed… by wolves.
 They attack in the tunnels.

-- When players find the Bell and grab it, Balefrost emerges from the dirt wall and attacks.
-He should flee before being knocked out
+- Balefrost.
+When players find the Bell and grab it, Balefrost emerges from the dirt wall and attacks.
+He should flee before being knocked out.
+Balefrost shoots ice from his hands and can turn into a cloud of snow.

 - Gear & Treasure